Why do you need legal case management software?

 - Ask for a reference from an established customer who has four to five times the number of users needed at your legal department.
 This reference confirms that the software will still perform with no downtime or system crashes, even when a large number of users are in the system.
 It gives you the confidence that the system can handle whatever your legal department throws at it.

 Some potential customers feel uncomfortable asking all of these questions, but vendors expect it.
-Buying a legal case management software is an important investment, and you want to have all of the information you need to make an informed decision.
+Buying a in house legal case management software is an important investment, and you want to have all of the information you need to make an informed decision.
 If you find that a vendor is unwilling to answer your questions, you should be unwilling to give them your business.

 So much more to consider when selecting a system